nnirror/facet/README.md

 		- `$('example').noise(n1).times(_.ramp(1,0,n1)).channels([1,2,4]).pan(_.sine(1,n1),1).play(); // hard-pans the noise discretely between channels 1, 2, and 4`
 ---
 - **play** ( _PlaybackFacetPattern_ )
-	- plays the FacetPattern as audio to your computer's currently selected default audio output device, at however many positions are specified in `PlaybackFacetPattern`, as the global transport loops through a whole note.
-If you want to use a different audio output device with Facet, select it as your computer's default audio output device.
+	- plays the FacetPattern as audio through an open "facet" abstraction in Max or Max for Live, at however many positions are specified in `PlaybackFacetPattern`, as the global transport loops through a whole note.
 	- `PlaybackFacetPattern` should contain floating-point numbers between 0 and 1, corresponding to the relative point in the transport between 0 and 1 when the generated audio should play.
 	- With no arguments, the command will regenerate at point 0, i.e. at the beginning of each whole note.
 You can supply a number, array, or FacetPattern as the argument.
 	- By default, the FacetPattern will continue to regenerate and play.
 To prevent it from regenerating, include a `keep()` operation.
-To stop playback, use the key command `[ctrl + .]` or press the stop button "■".
+To stop playback, use the key command `[ctrl + .]` or `[ctrl + /]`, or press the stop button "■".
 	- example:
 		- `$('example').randsamp().play();	// plays once at beginning of loop`
 		- `$('example').randsamp().play(0.5);	// plays once at middle point`